Kleene-Star/KleeneStar/README.md

 # Getting Started

-To get started with **KleeneStar**, you’ll set up the core runtime environment that powers all modules and plugins.
+To get started with **KleeneStar**, you'll set up the core runtime environment that powers all modules and plugins.
 This guide walks you through cloning the repository, restoring dependencies, and launching the server locally.

 ## Clone the repository